wichtounet/etl/README.rst

 * hflip: Flip the vector or the matrix horizontally
 * vflip: Flip the vector or the matrix vertically
-* fflip: Flip the vector or the matrix horizontally and verticaly.
+* fflip: Flip the vector or the matrix horizontally and vertically.
 It is the equivalent of hflip(vflip(x))
 * sub: Return a sub part of the matrix.
 The first dimension is forced to a special value.
 It works with matrices of any dimension.
 * dim/row/col: Return a vector representing a sub part of a matrix (a row or a col)
-* reshape: Interpet a vector as a matrix
+* reshape: Interpret a vector as a matrix

-Lazy evaluation
-***************

-All binary and unary operations are applied lazily, only when they are assigned to a concrete vector or matrix class.

-The expression can be evaluated using the :code:`s(x)` function that returns a concrete class (fast_matrix or dyn_matrix) based on the expression.

-Multiplication, convolution and all reductions are not lazily evaluated.

 Reduction
 *********